kazcare/hangman/README.md

 <a></a>

 # **Hangman**

 <img src="docs/screens.png">

-Hangman is an old school favorite, a word game where the goal is simply to find the missing word or words.
+Hangman is an old school favorite, a word game where the goal is simply to find the missing word.

 You will be presented with a number of blank spaces representing the missing letters you need to find.